Tonfisk-se/tuna-service/README.md

 # When do we kick-off?

-You are invited to Tonfisk.se's Glögghackathon taking place at either 17/12 11:00, depending on when most people can participate.
-The place will be either Erik's or Johan's place, both in Malmö.
+You are invited to Tonfisk.se's Glögghackathon taking place at either 17/12 11:00.
+The place will be either Erik's or Johan's place (TBD), both around Karlshamnsplan in Malmö.

 What if I can't make it?
 Don't worry, there will be more events and the work with the service will be ongoing for a long time.